Trey Anastasio, 1994

 Mesa Boogie Mark III

-The same amp head from the previous era, now joined by a second unit and housed in Rack B. Core tone remained unchanged — still the foundation of Trey's sound.
+The same amp heads carried over from the previous era — the dual Mark III setup had been in place since around November 1992.
+Now formally housed in Rack B as part of the Bradshaw system.
+Core tone remained unchanged — still the foundation of Trey's sound.

 Mesa Boogie Mark III